Teen Blues or Something More? Identifying and Tackling Teenage Depression

 Encourage consistent sleep – Poor sleep exacerbates depression (JAMA Psychiatry, 2021).

-*Prioritize physical activity – Even 10 minutes of movement boosts mood (Harvard Health, 2022).
+Prioritize physical activity – Even 10 minutes of movement can improve emotional wellness and help teens manage stress through exercise (Harvard Health, 2022).

 Support balanced nutrition – Omega-3s, whole grains, and protein impact brain health (American Journal of Psychiatry, 2020).